Dec. 1, 2020

-We offer an Early Action deadline (nonbinding) for undergraduate applicants who desire early notification of their admission status.
-Applicants wishing to be considered for Early Action will need to submit their completed application by December 1.
-Students submitting all application materials on or before December 1 will receive notification of their admissions decision prior to December 31.
+We offer the non-binding Early Action deadline for undergraduate applicants who desire early notification of their admission status.
+Applicants wishing to be considered for Early Action will need to submit their completed application by November 15.
+Students submitting all application materials on or before November 15 will receive notification of their admissions decision prior to December 31.

 At the University of New England, an international student is someone who is not a U.S. citizen or permanent resident of the United States and needs a visa to study in the United States.

-- A Common Application or a UNE Application with the $40 application fee.
+- A Common Application, a Coalition Application or a UNE Application with the $40 application fee.

 - Official copy of a high school transcript or a four-year educational record.
 International transcripts must be provided in English with a grading scale or using the traditional U.S. Education System grade scale.
 If an educational institution cannot provide this, the transcript must be evaluated through World Education Services.